 NOTE: Any advice contained in this material is not intended or written to be tax advice, and cannot be relied upon as such, nor can it be used for the purpose of avoiding tax penalties that may be imposed by the IRS or states, or promoting, marketing or recommending to another party any transaction or matter addressed herein.

 Senior Vice President

-Eric joined the firm in 2008, bringing almost a decade of prior public accounting experience.
-He leads the firm’s construction team and also has experience serving clients in a variety of other industries, including agribusiness, hospitality, retail, distribution, service and manufacturing.
+Eric has more than 20 years of public accounting experience and leads the firm’s construction industry team.
 His experience goes well beyond providing compliance services.
 Eric assists closely held, family owned and private equity clients with tax saving strategies, multi-state taxation, complex income allocations, succession planning, and mergers and acquisitions.